 - Similarly, the Ranger of Austalia was killed during his reintroduction, and his sidekick Scout took over.
 Chief Man-of-Bats' sidekick Little Raven went the more Nightwingy route of creating his own adult identity (Raven Red).
 Man-of-Bats still tends to call him Little Raven, though.

 - Jo Grant is probably one of the best examples in the classic series.
-When she was first introduced she was a bumbling, clumsy young girl who kept messing things up and only stuck around because the doctor couldn't bring himself to upset her by saying she wouldn't make a good assistant.
+When she was first introduced she was a bumbling, clumsy young girl who kept messing things up and only stuck around because the Doctor couldn't bring himself to upset her by saying she wouldn't make a good assistant.
 By the time she left, she was able to escape from several dangerous situations on her own, had explored half the universe, and was the only person in the Jon Pertwee era to successfully resist being hypnotised by the Master.
+By The Sarah Jane Adventures, she's a major environment defender, traveling from problem to problem so fast, even the Doctor can't keep up.

 - Angel who gets his own show in another city after having been Buffy's Battle Couple partner.